Peranamallur: Demographics

 The Peranamallur Town Panchayat is divided into 12 wards for which elections are held every 5 years.
 The Peranamallur Town Panchayat has population of 5,801 of which 2,878 are males while 2,923 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 569 which is 9.81% of total population of Peranamallur (TP).
-In Peranamallur Town Panchayat, Female Sex Ratio is of 1016 against state average of 996.
-Moreover, Child Sex Ratio in Peranamallur is around 903 compared to Tamil Nadu state average of 943.
-Literacy rate of Peranamallur city is 76.85% lower than state average of 80.09%.
-In Peranamallur, Male literacy is around 87.32% while female literacy rate is 66.68%.
+The population of children aged 0-6 is 569 which is 9.81% of total population of Peranamallur (TP).
+In Peranamallur Town Panchayat, the female sex ratio is 1016 against state average of 996.
+Moreover, the child sex ratio in Peranamallur is around 903 compared to Tamil Nadu state average of 943. literacy rate of Peranamallur city is 76.85% lower than state average of 80.09%.
+In Peranamallur, male literacy is around 87.32% while the female literacy rate is 66.68%.

 Peranamallur Town Panchayat has total administration over 1,450 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Town Panchayat limits and impose taxes on properties coming under its jurisdiction..